 - Thursdays (Retailers are twice as likely to reduce prices on Thursdays.)

-- The 4th or 5th of the month (when people get their paychecks), and the 23rd to 29th of the month (quota desperation).
+- The fourth or fifth of the month, (when people get their paychecks), and the 23rd to 29th of the month (quota desperation).

 - 3 p.m.

 In store, don’t be afraid to haggle over prices.
-The squeaky wheel often gets an additional discount, and it costs you nothing to say, “Is this the best price you can give me?”
+The squeaky wheel often gets an additional discount, and it costs you nothing to ask, “Is this the best price you can give me?”